-The MSU Housing Education and Research Center strives to serve the Michigan Housing Industry by promoting and conducting housing research and technology transfer activities, and to maintain its status as the recognized resource for housing education and research in Michigan.
+The MSU Housing Education and Research Initiative strives to serve the Michigan Housing Industry by promoting and conducting housing research and technology transfer activities, and to maintain its status as the recognized resource for housing education and research in Michigan.

 2013-16: Housing Education and Leadership Program (HELP), National Housing Endowment, National Association of Home Builders (NAHB), Washington DC.

 2012-14: Change Orders in Construction Industry, ELECTRI International, National Electrical Contractors Association (NECA), Bethesda, MD.